Fluid flow generates bacterial conjugation hotspots by increasing the rate of shear-driven cell-cell encounters

-The dependence of the conjugation rate on shear for the two plasmids we tested, R1-19 and F, was very similar upon a simple rescaling (Fig.~\ref{fig:Fig1}D).
-It remains to be seen whether this shear dependence holds universally across different species and plasmid types.
+The dependence of the conjugation rate on shear for the two plasmids we tested, R1-19 and F, was very similar upon a simple rescaling (Fig.~\ref{fig:Fig1}D), suggesting a shear-independent factor (e.g., lower number of pili or less successful establishment in a new cell) that accounts for the lower conjugation probability per donor-recipient encounter for the F plasmid.
+It remains to be seen whether this shear dependence holds universally across different bacterial species and plasmid types.
+In particular, while plasmids carrying type-IV secretion systems are abundantly present among Roseobacters~\cite{Rapp2024}, their mechanical properties remain unknown.
 Plasmids used in this study belong to the IncF incompatibility class, which produce long, flexible, and retractable pili~\cite{bradley1980specification,arutyunov2013f}.
 Plasmids in the IncW or IncP incompatibility classes produce short, rigid pili, conjugate poorly in liquids, and require surfaces to support mating~\cite{bradley1980specification}.
 For such plasmids, we expect that the optimal conjugation rate occurs at much lower shear rates than for plasmids in the IncF class.
-Conversely, the stickiness mediated by the presence of compatible mating pair stabilization protein complexes~\cite{low2022mating} may enable mating pairs to withstand higher shear.
+Conversely, the stickiness mediated by the presence of compatible mating pair stabilization protein complexes~\cite{low2022mating} may, in general, enable mating pairs to withstand higher shear.
+Numerical models of sticky cells connected by retracting, elastic pili, and moving in a shear flow would help identify critical shear rates in relation to the mechanical properties of pili.

-Motility can generate more donor-recipient encounters than diffusion or turbulence.
-In our experiments, motility did not play a prominent role because we deliberately used a nonmotile recipient and only a small subpopulation of donors was moderately motile~(SI).
-However, the encounter kernel $\Gamma_\tn{swim}=\pi(r_\tn{D}+r_\tn{R})^2 U_\tn{swim}$ characterizing encounters between swimming cells~\cite{slomka2023encounter} implies that a population of cells swimming at speed $U_\tn{swim}=\SI{10}{\micro\meter\per\second}$ generates as many cell-cell encounters as a shear rate $\dot\gamma=\SI{10}{\per\second}$ corresponding to strong turbulence.
-Because up to 10\% of bacteria can be motile in coastal waters~\cite{mitchell1995long}, motility could be an important phenotype boosting conjugation in motile subpopulations.
+Motility can further increase the donor-recipient encounter rate.
+In our experiments, we deliberately isolated the role of shear from that of motility by using a nonmotile recipient and a donor strain in which only a small subpopulation was moderately motile after centrifugation~(Fig.~S7A,B).
+However, the encounter kernel $\Gamma_\tn{swim}=4/3\pi(r_\tn{D}+r_\tn{R})^2 U_\tn{swim}$ characterizing encounters between cells swimming in random directions~\cite{slomka2023encounter} implies that a population of cells swimming at speed $U_\tn{swim}=\SI{20}{\micro\meter\per\second}$, typical for marine bacteria~\cite{johansen2002variability}, generates as many cell-cell encounters as the shear rate $\dot\gamma=\SI{10}{\per\second}$, corresponding to strong turbulence.
+Because motility is an independent encounter mechanism, it may thus further increase the encounter rate between cells on top of the diffusion-driven and shear-driven encounters.
+Conversely, motility likely decreases encounter durations.
+Up to 10\% of bacteria can be motile in coastal waters~\cite{mitchell1995long}, raising the possibility that motility could be an important phenotype affecting conjugation in bacterial populations.